jgm/pandoc/doc/lua-filters.md

     configured by the package maintainer to rely on a system-wide installation.

-    Note that the result of `require 're` is not necessarily equal to this value; the `require` mechanism prefers the system's lpeg library over the built-in version.
+    Note that the result of `require 're'` is not necessarily equal to this value; the `require` mechanism prefers the system's lpeg library over the built-in version.